swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 When matching with Unicode scalar semantics, metacharacters and character classes always match a single Unicode scalar value, even if that scalar comprises part of a grapheme cluster.

-These semantic levels can lead to different results, especially when working with strings that have decomposed characters.
+These semantic levels lead to different results, especially when working with strings that have decomposed characters.
 In the following example, `queRegex` matches any 3-character string that begins with `"q"`.

 ```swift
 let composed = "qué"